Pi-thagoras/the-chicken-pen/MarketEfficiency.md

 # Market Efficiency
 ## Consumer & Producer Surplus

-> [!NOTE] Consumer Surplus
+#### Consumer Surplus
-> Difference between what a consumer is prepared to pay and what they actually pay in the market.
+>The difference between what a consumer is prepared to pay and what they actually pay in the market.
 - Area below the demand curve and above the price point
 - Marginal Benefit: Extra benefit from consuming one extra unit of the good or services.

-> [!NOTE] Producer Surplus
+#### Producer Surplus
-> Difference between what a producer is willing to receive and what they actually receive in a market
+>Difference between what a producer is willing to receive and what they actually receive in a market.
 -   Area above the supply curve and below the price point
 -   Marginal Cost: The extra opportunity cost of producing one more unit of a good or service.

 Consumer Surplus + Producer Surplus = Total Surplus

-> [!NOTE] Total Surplus
+#### Total Surplus
-> Measure of the net benefits to society from the production and consumption of the good.
+>The measure of the net benefits to society from the production and consumption of the good.
 -   Allocated Efficiency is achieved

-> [!NOTE] Deadweight Loss
+#### Deadweight Loss
-> Loss in Total Surplus that is avoidable
+>The loss in Total Surplus that is avoidable.

 We must maximise the quantity supplied and quantity demanded in a market - Using all resources optimally